How to diagnose Type 1 diabetes vs Type 2? Are there any special tests available for the diagnosis of Type 1 diabetes?

 Almost all Type 2 diabetic patients have some production of insulin and C-peptide.
 Actually, many Type 2 diabetics have excessive production of insulin and an elevated level of C-peptide.
 In contrast, most Type 1 diabetics have no insulin production and, therefore, no C-peptide in their blood.

-Rarely, and only in small quantities, is C-peptide detectable in the early stages of Type 1 diabetes.
-In these difficult cases, further blood testing, such as anti-islet cell antibodies or anti-GAD antibodies, can be carried out.
+Rarely, C-peptide is detectable in the early stages of Type 1 diabetes but in small quantities.
+In these difficult cases, your endocrinologist will likely order further blood testing, such as anti-islet cell antibodies or anti-GAD antibodies.
 These antibodies are present in most Type 1 diabetic patients.